dougeby/IntuneDocs/intune/tutorial-walkthrough-intune-portal.md

     ![Screenshot of the device compliance pane](media/tutorial-walkthrough-intune-portal/tutorial-walkthrough-intune-portal-03.png)

     Compliance requirements are essentially rules, such as requiring a device PIN, or requiring device encryption.
 Device compliance policies define the rules and settings that a device must follow to be considered compliant.
 To use device compliance, you must have:
-    - An Intune and an Azure Active Directory (AD) Premium subscription
+    - An Intune and an Azure Active Directory (Azure AD) Premium subscription
     - Devices running a supported platform
     - Devices must be enrolled in Intune
     - Devices that are enrolled to either one user or no primary user.